convox/praxis-docs/content/tutorials/local.md

 ### Install the development environment

 Your applications will run in an isolated environment called a *Rack*.
-While your *production Rack* will run on a cloud infrastructure provider like AWS, you can also install a *local Rack* on your development computer.
+While your *production Rack* will run on a cloud infrastructure provider like AWS, you can install a *local Rack* on your development computer.
 This makes it easy to achieve dev/prod parity.

 To install a local Rack you'll first need to install Docker.
 The free Docker Community Edition can be found for your OS [here](https://www.docker.com/community-edition).